It is always a good idea to understand how a IRS debt may be relieved, and what options are available for you.

 The financial issue of having IRS Debt is best handled by becoming informed about the details of the potential solutions, and implementing a plan of action.

 - It best to hire a tax lawyer, since the IRS is difficult to deal with, and the outcome will be better.

 - The IRS makes mistakes in how much you owe, so the first step is to determine your actual liability and file any tax returns that have not been filed.

 - If the tax debt can be paid in 60 or fewer months, a tax payment plan may be the best options.
 If the tax debt will require more time to pay, then a settlement may be the best choice.

 Remember that while it is very helpful to pay the IRS debt quickly, you do not want to arrange a payment plan that pays to much per month and you end up defaulting and being in trouble.
 However, do not fall into the fear that your going to jail for not paying your taxes.
 Unless you willing filed false tax returns, or have evaded paying your taxes, you have not real risk of be incarcerated.

 The Internal Revenue Service Tax Debt Settlement Solution…

-The IRS has the ability to settle your taxes for less than what you owe.
+The IRS has the ability to settle your taxes for less than what you owe when you have IRS Debt.
 While the tax negotiations can be difficult, the results can be very welcoming that the tax debt has been brought down to a level that is affordable to pay.
 The process takes about 4-8 months, and requires providing a complete financial picture to the IRS of your ability to repay them.
 This time is worth it if you can get them off your back, and you can start living again.